 In the end, large commercial banks were persuaded of the need to supply liquidity to those firms most heavily exposed to equities (that is, by lending against the value of those portfolios), and the most severe consequences were averted.
-However, the banks'

-action was due in part to official sector appeals to their collective desire to avert a further deepening of the crisis, as well as a stated willingness by the Federal Reserve to make more liquidity generally available to the banking sector.
+However, the banks' action was due in part to official sector appeals to their collective desire to avert a further deepening of the crisis, as well as a stated willingness by the Federal Reserve to make more liquidity generally available to the banking sector.

-This example shows that arrangements for wholesale market payments, clearance, and settlement can be a significant source of systemic risk, owing to the very sizable credit and liquidity exposures that typically characterize such arrangements, particularly on an intraday basis.
+This example illustrates the presence of systemic risk in wholesale market payments, clearance, and settlement, owing to the very sizable credit and liquidity exposures that typically characterize such arrangements, particularly on an intraday basis.
 In normal circumstances, the extension of such large amounts of intraday credit and liquidity between the major participants in these mechanisms facilitates more rapid settlement of the transactions.
 During a crisis, however, the reluctance of participants to continue doing business in this fashion can potentially lead to gridlock.